svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 - It is a *declarative programming paradigm*, which means programming is done with expressions
 - *function* as first class citizen
 - breaks data encapsulation as perceived in OO, aims to decouple *behaviour* for better reusability
-    - data can still be bound by curying or closures
+    - data can still be bound by currying or closures

 <div class="notes">
 - focuses on behaviour